All Episodes

 It's the Heritage Foundation.

-I want to tell you a little bit about the uh Heritage Foundation, and I want to go back to my early days doing this, uh doing this program because I came out of nowhere.
+And I want to go back to my early days doing this program because I came out of nowhere.

 I have never used contacts to get where I wanted to go.

-Uh I've I've just labored away.
+I've just labored away.

 I did it what I thought you had to do.

-I thought you had to be accomplished and achieved, and even then somebody might fire you or what have you.
+And even then, somebody might fire you or what have you.

 I didn't want to get anywhere on the basis of nepotism or anything of the sort.

-And shortly after the show began, you know, the maybe year, year and a half, I started getting press inquiries from people.
+And shortly after the show began, you know, maybe year, year and a half, I started getting press inquiries from people.

-I said, Well, I've always been interested in it.
+I said, well, I've always been interested in it.

 My family was immersed in it.

-It's just it wasn't until 1984 when I moved to Sacramento that I finally got the freedom in my radio career to talk about the things I really loved and cared about.
+It's just, it wasn't until 1984 when I moved to Sacramento that I finally got the freedom in my radio career to talk about the things I really loved and cared about.

 Well, where did you learn all this?

-And these are academics, people that work at think tanks, laboring in the basements in anonymity, writing, researching, publishing, so that people like me, and this I include Mr. Buckley, but he was well known, but uh, but but there are all kinds of people who were um uh producing brilliant things, research, opinion pieces that I was able to access.
+And these are academics, people that work at think tanks, laboring in the basements in anonymity, writing, researching, publishing, so that people like me, I include Mr. Buckley, but he was well known.

-We quote work that comes out of the Heritage Foundation.
+And to this day, we quote work that comes out of the Heritage Foundation.

-Bob Rector works there, he has done some of the most marvelous research, poverty in this country and around the world, demographics, but they know no bounds.
+He has done some of the most marvelous research, poverty in this country and around the world, demographics.

 And we are welcoming the Heritage Foundation as a new partner to the EIB network this month.

-And you can join the Heritage Foundation, and you can have access to all of this research that they do.
+And you can have access to all of this research that they do.

 Now, you are the most informed and intelligent media audience, according to the Pew Research Center.